davejbax/davejbax.co.uk/about.md

 ---
 layout: default
-title: About &middot; David Baxter
+title: About &middot; Dave Baxter
 ---

 ## About